-WSL: Manchester City v Manchester United
+City beat United in Manchester derby

 Post update

-Foul by Lucy Bronze (Manchester City Women).
+Foul by Alanna Kennedy (Manchester City Women).

-Vilde Risa (Manchester United Women) wins a free kick on the left wing.